 Okay, I know.
 This is an extreme example from a team that has dozens of jaw dropping eight figure listings in Beverly Hills… Of course they’re going to encourage people to look at their listings first!

 BTW if you haven’t checked out Placester lately, you owe it to yourself to see their latest turnkey websites.
 They all boast sleek, professional layouts designed for lead capture, and a full featured built in CRM to capture, nurture, and close buyer and seller leads.
+Even better, they offer discounts for NAR members.
+You can get a great IDX website with home valuation seller lead capture for only $64 per month.

 The main choices here seem to be home search, and testimonials.
 Since these sites are all about generating buyer leads, this makes perfect sense.